Florida - Florida real estate for sale - Cape Coral real estate purchase - market trends

 In 2022, you are facing a drastically declining real estate inventory with rising prices and must be very quick in purchasing decisions as listed properties are rarely on the market for more than 30 days before selling.
 As a licensed Florida real estate agent, a REALTOR®, we organize and arrange for you all inspections, appraisals, deadlines, tax and financing issues necessary for a real estate purchase or new construction in Florida, without burdening you with these issues.
 We are on site for you.

 If you want to be on the safe side, you buy a house that is still inhabited, carefully maintained by its owners and in top condition and in a top location - even if at first glance it does not seem to be a "real estate bargain".
 In the medium and long term, however, these properties usually turn out to be the real bargains with above-average price increases only due to the price increase of the property in a top location.

 What must be considered with supposed "bargains" in Cape Coral?

-Bank owned properties are usually in a more or less desolate condition if they have been vacant for some time.
-To save costs, the banks leave the properties to themselves.
+The "bargains" are usually in a more or less desolate condition if they have been vacant for some time.
+To save costs, the owners leave the properties to themselves.
 Usually the outside facilities are in a bad condition, the palms have dead fronds, the once well-kept lawn is a picture of misery, the pool water has turned green, the air conditioners have been out of operation for weeks or months.
 This means that follow-up costs can amount to several tens of thousands of dollars.
 Also, we are here to help connect you with professional companies in our network and organize all necessary formalities of a real estate purchase or a renovation of your property.